Taking your driving test

 First of all, be aware that many recent social media posts suggests that people are waiting 2-3 months from passing their theory test to being able to start practical lessons, so be prepared for a delay.

 The minimum number of compulsory practical lessons is 16 one-hour lessons (less if you hold a licence for a motorcycle).
-You can apply as many times as you like for the practical test but if you fail, you must take at least 8 one-hour practical lessons before you can apply.
+You can apply as many times as you like for the practical test but if you fail, you must take at least 8 one-hour practical lessons before you can reapply.

 Costs and accompanying driver

 Practical driving lessons are expensive in Luxembourg, costing between €60 to €70 for one hour.
-You can also opt for an accompanied driving after 12 hours of lessons (10 with a driving school and two with an accompanying driver) which will allow you to drive with someone with at least six years’ driving experience (such as a parent or friend).
+You can also opt for accompanied driving after 12 hours of lessons (10 with a driving school and two with an accompanying driver) which will allow you to drive with someone with at least six years’ driving experience (such as a parent or friend).
 This is definitely a good option to save on costs but also increase practise, although you will still need to complete 4 more one-hour lessons with the driving school before you can apply for your test.